|

 After a particularly stunning dream the other day, I was again struck by two inter-related questions.
 I have ideas about both, but I am more inclined to pose the questions that challenge any comfortable assumption of what dreams are, rather than speculate on what they "mean" on a personal level or as dream theory.

-first question is a direct outgrowth of the "stunning" dream I had recently.
+The first question is a direct outgrowth of the "stunning" dream I had recently.
 I found myself in an extensive and elaborate "set piece," of a small, closely related, community , which included characters, families, community members, rituals, activities, history, and core beliefs.
 It included furniture handed down from previous generations.
 The entire scene was colorful, elaborate, finely detailed, coherent within itself, not full of confabulation or "odd" dream components, and perhaps most important for this discussion, unrecognizable or accountable to waking conscious ego function.
 It did not include any known people or waking references.
 My "dream ego" did not seem to be synonymous with my "waking ego function," but I am fully participant and related to the dream people.

-In other words, I awoke without any sense that this had been seen before consciously, in the recent or remote past, nor could I notice any books or other waking references that might have contributed.
+or remote past, nor could I notice any books or other waking references that might have contributed.
 Yet the entire sequence was "movie ready," "high production value" content.
 I can create discussion within myself that can attribute meaning and value to the content for myself‚ and while this is personally important, it is not the point of this discussion.
 I am more than impressed (if that can be the word used??) by the incalculable depth and scope of the dream creator, to provide such a visual and emotional feast.
 Some would argue that it is a parallel or past life dream, which could be made plausible, but brings up it's own set of questions without really sitting with the wonder.
 Why this dream, why now, why should it be parsed out to this dreamer?
 It seems so "over the top" and richly adorned, how lucky am I??

 A somewhat related but different questions emerges from a set of periodic dreams that I have had, which again, are an occasion for marvel and puzzlement.